apache/accumulo-website/contributor/making-release.md

 2. Ensure that you're using the correct major release of Java (check javadoc too).
 3. Ensure that you're building Apache Accumulo with a username that has the same name as your Apache ID (this is due to the maven-release-plugin and staging the release candidate).
-4. Update the CHANGES file so that it's in sync with Jira (manual process).
-5. Ensure that you have a texlive distribution installed so you are able to build the documentation.
-6. Have a clean workspace before starting.
+4. Have a clean workspace before starting.

 Given all of this, it's recommended that you only attempt making a release from a GNU/Linux machine.

 ## Triage issues.

 Before creating a release candidate, all open issues with a fix version of the release candidate should be triaged.
-During the transition from JIRA to GitHub issues, anyone doing triage will need to search for open issues in both locations.
-Searching in both locations is only necessary for branches that have not released since the transition started.

 ## Create the candidate